fanbu1995/fanbu1995.github.io/aboutme.md

 ## Publications and Preprints

 * _Likelihood-based Inference for Partially Observed Epidemics on Dynamic Networks_.
 Joint work with Alexander Volfovsky and Jason Xu.
-(Manuscript under review)
+(Manuscript under review; [arXiv preprint](https://arxiv.org/abs/1910.04221))

 * _SMOGS: Social Network Metrics of Game Success_.
 Joint work with Sonia Xu, Katherine Heller, and Alexander Volfovsky. ([In the proceedings of AiStats 2019.](http://proceedings.mlr.press/v89/bu19a/bu19a.pdf))